This step-by-step guide to creating a budget will help you build a budgeting spreadsheet and give you the tools you need to manage it.

 - J&J decide that they are going to get the smallest data package for their phones reducing their phone bill to $150.

-- J&J is giving up NFL Sunday ticket and cable reducing their cable bill to $50 for just internet.
+- J&J are giving up NFL Sunday ticket and cable reducing their cable bill to $50 for just internet.

 - J&J decide to eat out less and reduce their fun and entertainment to $150.